Jinhui dialect

 The Jinhui dialect (金汇方言 (Jīnhuì fāngyán)), also known as Dônđäc (偒傣 (Dàngdǎi)), is a dialect of Wu Chinese spoken in the town of Jinhui, China in Shanghai's suburban Fengxian District.
 It has about 100,000 native speakers.
 Jinhui is located near the border of the ancient states of Wu and Yue during the Spring and Autumn period.
 Like other Wu dialects, Dônđäc has preserved many special features of the Old Yue language.

 Dônđäc has 20 oral vowel qualities, plus many nasal and rhotic ones.
 According to a Fudan University study that was published in the journal Science, Dônđäc has the largest oral vowel quality inventory in the world (phonemically speaking), and ranks highest in overall phonemic diversity among all languages studied in the research.
 According to linguist Qian Nairong, who spent eight years teaching in Fengxian and studying its dialects, the reason Dônđäc has so many vowels is because Jinhui is the place where five isoglosses intersect.

 Phonology

-Jinhui has 20 oral vowel phonemes, compared with 2 in Standard Mandarin.
+Jinhui has 20 oral vowel phonemes, much more than Standard Mandarin which can theoretically be analysed as having as few as 2 vowels.
 Pairs of checked and non-checked finals have different vowels.
-These differences are meaningful in distinguishing phonemes, therefore they are considered different vowels.
+These differences are meaningful in distinguishing phonemes, and therefore they are considered different vowels.